-CET is working to share information and lend experience to build capacity for diverting wasted food in Pennsylvania.
+The Center for EcoTechnology (CET) is working to share information and lend experience to build capacity for diverting wasted food in Pennsylvania.
 This work is focused in the greater Philadelphia area, where CET has partnered with the City, Philabundance and others as the City implements its Zero Waste Plan.
-To learn more about CET’s work in Philadelphia and to get involved, contact CET today at 888-813-8552 or e-mail email@example.com.
+CET produced Wasted Food Solutions: Spotlights from Philadelphia to highlight a few inspiring examples of commercial entities and institutions preventing and recovering food waste in the city.
+To learn more about CET’s work in Philadelphia and to get involved, contact CET today at 888-813-8552 or e-mail firstname.lastname@example.org.

 - Pennsylvania Recycling Markets Center (RMC)

 - The RMC is a nonprofit organization that provides technical assistance to support development of new or existing market opportunities for organics products and other recyclable materials.
 See the Organics and Composting page for upcoming webinars and events.

 - Every state has specific state-level legal and regulatory requirements regarding food waste and food donation.
 ReFED, a national food waste prevention nonprofit, created a searchable database of state-by-state food waste policies and regulations, in collaboration with the Harvard Food Law and Policy Clinic.
 View the Pennsylvania food waste policy page for specific, up-to-date information about Pennsylvania’s food waste laws.

 - The Federal Emerson Act (Public Law 104-210) protects donors from liability when donating to nonprofit organizations and protects donors from civil and criminal liability should the product, donated in good faith, later cause harm to the needy recipient.

 - Helpful legal fact sheets specific to Pennsylvania developed by the Harvard Food Law and Policy Clinic